ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 generations, was used for two reasons.
 First, unlimited GHOST would include too many complications into the calculation of which uncles for a given block are valid.
-Second, unlimited GHOST with compensation as used in Ethereum removes the incentive for a miner to mine on the main chain and not the chain of a public attacker.
+Second, unlimited GHOST with compensation as used in Cloiinkcoin removes the incentive for a miner to mine on the main chain and not the chain of a public attacker.

 ### Fees {#fees}